 Bring this summer fundraising idea—also known as Frisbee golf or frolf—to your town, register participants with a fundraising event model, and offer prizes for top performers to boost attendance.

 10. Summer Fun Run

-While you can organize a 5K any time of year, the summer weather is bound to boost race attendance.
-Be sure to start earlier in the morning to avoid the heat and have volunteers hand out water, ice, and popsicles to keep everyone cool.
+Organize a 5K charity run in the summer to boost race attendance.
+Be sure to start the race earlier in the morning to avoid the heat and have volunteers hand out water, ice, and ice pops to keep everyone cool.

 11. Eating Contest

-Look no further for event inspiration than Nathan’s Hot Dog Eating Contest, where the 2015 top male and female participants ate 62 and 38 hot dogs, respectively.
-Get creative with the food of choice and ask entrees to raise a minimum dollar amount to compete.
-Strawberry pie, hot dogs, popsicles…the possibilities are endless.
+Look no further for event inspiration than Nathan’s Hot Dog Eating Contest, where past top male and female participants ate 72 and 41 hot dogs, respectively.
+Get creative with your food of choice and ask participants to create personal fundraising pages.
+Strawberry pie, hot dogs, ice pops—the possibilities are endless.